THE BEST LAS VEGAS PROPERTIES

 life of the loan).

-and increases the occupant's or user's satisfaction, although the feature is
+increases the occupant's or user's satisfaction, although the feature is not

-pools, tennis courts, community buildings, and other recreational facilities.
+swimming pools, tennis courts, community buildings, and other recreational

 interest and principal and the remaining balance after each payment is made.

-amount of time it takes to pay off the loan.
-The amortization term is expressed
+time it takes to pay off the loan.
+The amortization term is expressed as a

-as a number of months.
-For example, for a 30 year fixed rate loan, the
+number of months.
+For example, for a 30 year fixed rate loan, the amortization

 Annual Percentage Rate.
 This refers to the interest rate that reflects the